Outdoor Dining Structures - Streateries and Parklets

 What are the requirements to make the "streateries" a permanent feature?
 I like their pedestrian focus for downtown.
 Less cars, more people, please.

-ECT asked over 1 year ago
+ECT asked about 2 years ago

 The requirements for permanent streateries are outlined in the City's Commercial Right-of-Way Use guide.
 There is a link to this document under "important links" on this page.